JustinMShea/phoenixdown/README.md

 ### `figure/` and `data/`

-These should be self explanatory.
-Store your figures and data here and reference them in your document.
+Store your figures and data here and reference them in your R Markdown files.

 ## Related projects